DTJF/libpruw1/src/doc/_9_debug.md

 --------------------------------------------------
 ~~~

-And the so called tripple sequence is used after the SEARCH_ROM command
+Another special signal is the so called tripple sequence.
+It's used
-in order to scan the bus for device IDs.
-Two bits get read and one bit
+after the SEARCH_ROM command in order to scan the bus for device IDs.
-get sent by the master, like
+Two bits get read and one bit gets sent by the master, like

 ~~~{.txt}
 tripple: command: 0010 .